Night Vision Questions & Answers

 8. Q:Thermal vs Night Vision?

 A: Something that is often misunderstood in the night vision world is how well Thermal Imaging works verses night vision.
 Most people are under the impression that any thermal device will allow you to see like in the movie "Predator".
 Unfortunately this is not true and lower to moderately priced thermal units less than 5 or 6K just don't give you very good resolution with hot objects usually appearing as "blobs" of heat rather than recognizable targets and range is limited as well.
 In this same price range or less you can get fantastic resolution in a night vision device.
-However, some of the latest 640 x 480 format Thermal devices do begin to approach the resolution of Gen 3 night vision.
-The best we have seen in Thermal is the Night Optics 640x480 3x Thermal Sight, it ain't cheap but it is absolutely awesome and should be on everyone's wish list .
+However, some of the latest 640 x 512 format Thermal devices do begin to approach the resolution of Gen 3 night vision.
+The best we have seen in Thermal is the FLIR LS64 Thermal Viewer, it's moderately priced, is absolutely awesome and should be on everyone's wish list .
 Nothing can hide from one of these things and you can actually recognize what you are seeing, just outstanding, you get what you pay for with this stuff!
 Over all we like both Night Vision and Thermal however with Thermal you need to get the higher FPA formats of 320 x 240 and preferably 640 x 480 to appreciate what they can do.
 For the money vs performance we would go with a high-end night vision device over a lower-end thermal device every time, no doubt about it!